Garbage & Recycling

 Fluorescent CFL bulbs (compact fluorescent lights)

-Take to Home Depot or Lowes for special handling/disposal.
+Take to Home Depot or Lowe's for special handling/disposal.

 Fluorescent tube lights

-Take to any Batteries Plus Bulbs retail store 7611 W. Ridgewood Dr. #913 Parma 440-481-3246 a fee applies.
+Take to any Batteries Plus Bulbs retail store at 7611 W. Ridgewood Dr. #913, Parma, 440-481-3246.
+A fee applies.

 Furniture (wood or upholstered)

 Regular trash.
 Please wrap upholstered items in plastic (painter's plastic works well).
-For extra-large items, call Rumpke 24 hours before (440-746-0678).
+For extra-large items, call Rumpke 24 hours before (800-828-8171).

 Glass (jars, bottles)